 If the property has an existing residential mortgage, you’ll need to apply for a buy to let mortgage.
 Even if the property has an existing buy to let mortgage, you’ll still need to place the mortgage in your name.

 Buy to let mortgages are assessed in a completely different way to residential mortgages.
 Some lenders don’t base the assessment on the income of individuals and will focus the application on the potential rental income of the property.
 Most lenders require the rental income to cover 125% – 145% of the mortgage offered.
-As a result, be sure to check the potential rental income of the property in question.
+As a result, be sure to check the rent your property is likely to acheive.

 Things to consider as a new landlord

-Many landlords opt for interest-only mortgages, as the monthly mortgage payment remains low.
+Many landlords choose interest-only mortgages instead of repayment mortgages.
+This is so that monthly mortgage payments remain low.
 This enables landlords a better cash flow as they profit more each month.
 The downside with having an interest-only mortgage is that at the end of the term, you won’t own the property outright.
-This is because you will only be making payments towards the interest of the loan and not the actual loan itself.
-When the mortgage term ends, landlords usually sell the property to repay the mortgage loan.
+This is because you’ll only be making payments towards the interest of the loan and not the actual loan itself.
+When the mortgage term ends, landlords usually sell the property to settle the balance.

 Will a new mortgage affect inheritance tax?